joy2323/centos7-packer-build/README.md

 - Install Packer on the virtual server by following the instructions provided in the Packer documentation.

 - Create a new directory to hold the Packer configuration files and change into that directory:
-        `mkdir centos7-packer
+        `mkdir centos7-packer`
-        cd centos7-packer`
+        `cd centos7-packer`

-- Create a new file named centos7-base.json in the packer-build directory with the following contents:
+- Create a new file named centos7-base.json in the packer-build directory with the contents in the `centos7-base.json` file.
+- In the same directory as your JSON template file, create a http directory.

+- Inside the http directory, create a file called `centos7-kvm-ks.cfg`.
+This file should include a Boostrap setup that will be used to automate the CentOS 7 installation.

+- Run the following command to validate the Packer configuration file:
+        `packer validate centos7-base.json`

+- If the Packer configuration file is valid, execute the following command to build the new CentOS 7 virtual machine image:
+        `packer build centos7.json`

+- This will create a new virtual machine image in the output-centos7 directory that can be used to start new CentOS 7 instances.

+***Please keep in mind that this is my setup and that you may need to adjust it depending on your individual needs and environment.
+For additional information on how to modify your settings, consult the Packer manual.***